 Hexagon has designed its asset management software tool to simplify the task for operators and managers by drawing important data about the CMM’s availability, performance and quality from PC-DMIS.
 But there are still a number of factors operators need to consider when establishing an accurate OEE.

 Getting availability right

 It’s important to calculate availability on the basis of scheduled time and operating time.
 Scheduled time is when a machine’s use is anticipated during a shift and excludes planned holidays and scheduled shutdowns.
-Operating time is the amount of scheduled time that the equipment spends executing measurements and includes manual routine execution time, such as one-off measurements or the creation of “manual alignments,” as well as automated routine execution time.
+Operating time is the amount of scheduled time that the equipment spends executing measurements and includes manual program execution time, such as one-off measurements or the creation of “manual alignments,” as well as automated program execution time.
 It does not include anything outside scheduled time, even if the machine is productive.
 These figures then feed into the standard equation:

 Availability = Operating time / Scheduled time